Boundaries and consent

 Sexual harassment

-If we overstep someone‘s intimate boundaries – that is sexual harassment.
+If we overstep someone‘s intimate boundaries it is sexual harassment.
 Sometimes it is hard to understand whether sexual harassment is the case but it is the feeling of the victim that determines it.
 That means the behavior is unwelcomed and not consented to by the one who is harassed.
-Despite we may think something is appropriate or funny, it doesn't mean others feel the same way.
-We should never someone sexual gestures unless there is consent at hand.
+Despite we may think something is appropriate or funny, it does not mean others feel the same way.
+We should never gesture someone sexually unless there is consent at hand.

 Examples of sexual harassment can be: